appacademy/redux_workshop/part_1.md

 }
 ```

 Try creating and dispatching more actions!
 You can always refresh the page to reset.
-Also keep in mind that we're just populating our state with strings to test, but later we'll wrap our todos in objects, as discussed at the top of this document.
+Also keep in mind that we're just populating our state with strings to test, but later **we'll wrap our todos in objects,** as discussed at beginning of Part 1.

 ---
 ## Phase 2: React-Redux